|Guide||♦||202 Triplogs||Active Topic|

 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

 Check out the Superstition Ridgeline for details on this hike.

-If you're convinced the Flatiron is the toughest out-n-back hike in the valley, this one might change your mind.
+If you're convinced the Flatiron is the most challenging out-n-back hike in the valley, this one might change your mind.

-The Flatiron is more equivalent to 2 Squaw Peak or Camelback acsents.
+The Flatiron is more equivalent to 2 Squaw Peak or Camelback ascents.
 This bad boy is closer to 3 or a Humphries ascent.

 Next time you are up there, see if you can locate all 3 disks (easy) and the tiny arrow carving in the boulder. (not so easy)